applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> print(blosum50['W']['W'])
 ```

-Early work on defining protein substitution matrices was performed by Margeret Dayhoff in the 1970s (Dayhoff, Schwartz, Orcutt (1978) <i>A Model of Evolutionary Change in Proteins.</i> Atlas of Protein Sequence and Structure) and by [Henikoff and Henikoff](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC50453/) in the early 1990s.
+Early work on defining protein substitution matrices was performed by Margaret Dayhoff in the 1970s (Dayhoff, Schwartz, Orcutt (1978) <i>A Model of Evolutionary Change in Proteins.</i> Atlas of Protein Sequence and Structure) and by [Henikoff and Henikoff](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC50453/) in the early 1990s.
 Briefly, these matrices are often defined empirically, by aligning sequences manually or through automated systems, and counting how frequent certain substitutions are.
 [This](https://www.ncbi.nlm.nih.gov/pubmed/15286655) is a good article on the source of the widely used substitution matrices by Sean Eddy.
 We'll work with BLOSUM 50 here for the remainder of this chapter.

 ## A better approach for global pairwise alignment using the Needleman-Wunsch algorithm <link src='15efc2'/>